SAP-samples/teched2023-AD264/exercises/ex2/README.md

 └── package.json
 ```

+You see a bunch of files that will get explained as you progress.

 👉 To make the application's CDS model use the package, add this line to the top of `db/data-model.cds`:

 ```cds